mbask/fertplan/README.md

 Matching-variables are:

-  - **Crop**, this is the name of the crop to be sown and will be used to lookup the its Nitrogen demand in table 15.2 (page 63) of the *guidelines* to contribute to **A** component.
+  - **Crop**, this is the name of the crop to be sown and will be used to lookup the its nitrogen demand in table 15.2 (page 63) of the *guidelines* to contribute to **A** component.
 The name must match one of the following crop names available.
 Partial matching is allowed, provided that the partial string is unique among crop